mohamedlmalki/epic-strapi/blog/blog-posts/04-epic-next.md

 If you have any questions, you can ask them in the comments or stop by Strapi's `open office` on Discord from 12:30 pm CST to 1:30 pm CST Monday through Friday.

 See you in the next post, where we will work on building our dashboard.

+### Note about this project

+This project has been updated to use Next.js 15 and Strapi 5.

+If you have any questions, feel free to stop by at our [Discord Community](https://discord.com/invite/strapi) for our daily "open office hours" from 12:30 PM CST to 1:30 PM CST.

+If you have a suggestion or find a mistake in the post, please open an issue on the [GitHub repository](https://github.com/PaulBratslavsky/epic-next-15-strapi-5).

+You can also find the blog post content in the [Strapi Blog](https://github.com/PaulBratslavsky/epic-next-15-strapi-5/tree/main/blog/blog-posts).

+Fell free to make PRs to fix any issues you find in the project or let me know if you have any questions.

+Happy coding!

+- Paul